Ice hockey contract: Recent ATOs

 On April 12, 2018, the San Jose Barracuda signed goaltender Nick Cafreli to an ATO after the San Jose Sharks recalled Antoine Bibeau for an out-of-town playoff game.

 On November 14, 2018, the Washington Capitals signed goaltender Gavin McHale to an ATO after Braden Holtby sustained an upper body injury.

-On February 22, 2020, the Carolina Hurricanes signed goaltender David Ayres to an ATO after James Reimer sustained an upper body injury.
+On February 22, 2020, the Carolina Hurricanes signed goaltender David Ayres to an ATO after both of the Carolina Hurricanes' goaltenders, James Reimer and Petr Mrázek, were injured during a game against the Maple Leafs.

 On October 10, 2021, the Toronto Maple Leafs signed goaltender Alex Bishop to an ATO after Petr Mrázek sustained a lower body injury.

 On January 28, 2023, the Edmonton Oilers signed goaltender Matt Berlin of the University of Alberta Golden Bears to an ATO on an emergency basis, after regular goaltender Stuart Skinner was pulled from the lineup before game time due to illness.
 Berlin served as the backup to Jack Campbell and entered the game for the final 2 minutes in the Oilers' 7-3 win over the Chicago Blackhawks.
 Berlin made one save on one shot.

+On April 8, 2023, the Toronto Maple Leafs signed goaltender Jett Alexander to an ATO.
+He played 70 seconds at the end of their game against Montreal that day.

+On April 12, 2023, the Toronto Maple Leafs signed Mathias Onuska to an ATO as a back up goaltender as Ilya Samsonov and Matt Murray were both injured and unable to play.
+He plays for the Windsor Spitfires currently.

+On December 8, 2024, the Seattle Kraken signed goaltender Michael Matyas to an ATO to back up Philipp Grubauer after Joey Daccord was ruled out for illness earlier that day.

 All of the goaltenders listed above served as backups to the team's remaining available goaltender.
-As of the 2022–23 season, only Scott Foster, Jorge Alves, David Ayres and Matt Berlin have actually played in an NHL game.
+As of the 2022–23 season, only Scott Foster, Jorge Alves, David Ayres, Matt Berlin, and Jett Alexander have actually played in an NHL game.
 Ayres entered his game in the second period following an injury to goaltender Petr Mrázek and became the first emergency goaltender to record a win in NHL history.